Design & Furniture Made in Italy: the challenges of the new normal for brands and for distribution

 Where physical meets digital

 Marketing continues to play a key role for sales: the winning formula is to know how to awaken interest and create needs among both existing and potential customers.
-The role of e-commerce in this regard is undoubtedly growing as a means to guiding users towards a purchase, and is essential for any self-respecting onmnichannel strategy.
+The role of e-commerce in this regard is undoubtedly growing as a means to guide users towards a purchase, and is essential for any self-respecting omnichannel strategy.

 The aim, however, is not to ride the wave of attention peaking around e-commerce, but rather to improve the synergies between touchpoints, adapting them to a new customer journey, because in some cases, physical presence remains something that cannot be replaced.
 Companies are beginning to organise the competences required for more effective communication independently, in-house, rather than relying on external communication management; there is an increasing preference for using the specific knowledge of the company’s own resources.
 The focus requested is increasingly shifting towards consulting and support, and away from operations.
 The investments to be prioritised now regard presenting products more effectively, integrating sustainability into company strategy, strengthening customer care and lastly, starting to take a different approach to project design.